 What to do if your keyboard and mouse stopped working

 Sometimes Windows update can make more harm than good, and in the past it has known that optional updates such as KB2913431 can cause some issues.

-Open Control Panel and to go Programs, click Programs and Features, and then go to View installed features.
+- Open Control Panel and to go Programs, click Programs and Features.
+Now go to View installed features.

 Solution 2 – Disable USB 3.0 support from BIOS